Joohansson/NanoRPCProxy/README.md

 # NanoRPCProxy
 NanoRPCProxy is a relay and protection system that sits between a client and a Nano node RPC interface.
 It makes it possible to set the RPC interface public to the Internet without compromising the security of the node itself.
-The Nano node has no built in functionality for user authorization, rate limiting or caching which makes it dangerous to open up without protection like this.
+The Nano node has no built in functionality for user authentication, rate limiting or caching which makes it dangerous to open up without protection like this.
 With NanoRPCProxy you can for example serve a mobile app or web frontend with direct node calls.

 ## Features
 * Fully customizable via a settings file